Internal Control System

 - （6） Auditors attend meetings of the “Risk Management Committee” so that they can state an opinion and request the development of remedial measures when they believe there is a problem in the operation of the “system to promote compliance” or the “Whistle-Blowing System” of the Company.

-- （7） The Company formulated the “Rules for Banning Relations with Anti-Social Forces” which stipulate that we have no relations with anti-social forces and fight off unreasonable demands, and that we do no business with suppliers who have relations with anti-social forces.
-The General Affairs Division supervises measures to deal with these forces and works to keep up with the latest trends by collecting relevant information from the relevant police station and the stockholder registry administrator.
+The General Affairs & Human Resources Division supervises measures to deal with these forces and works to keep up with the latest trends by collecting relevant information from the relevant police station and the stockholder registry administrator.

 2. System concerning the storage and management of information on the performance of duties by directors